Alexandra Palace Theatre: 1900: Alexandra Palace Trust

 From 1875 to 1900 Alexandra Palace was privately owned, but In 1900 the palace and park became owned by the Alexandra Park Trust under the Alexandra Park and Palace Act (Public Purposes) Act.

 1901: Cinema

 At the beginning of the 20th century cinema was becoming the most popular type of entertainment, so a Cinematograph film projector was installed in the theatre in 1901.
 The audience was allowed to smoke in the auditorium and, as the projector was unprotected and used to project highly flammable film, there was an inevitable fire risk.
-Middlesex County Council ordered some work to be done to prevent fire and as a result, the theatre was closed from 1907–1908.
+Middlesex County Council ordered some work to be done to prevent fire and as a result, the theatre was closed from 1907 to 1908.
 One of these precautions was to build a box around the projector, which can still be seen in the theatre today.
 Another was to fit a 40 ft long large iron girder weighing 6 tons above the proscenium arch of the stage to be used with a fire-proof safety curtain which divided the auditorium from the stage.